BSB 331A, PACE Lab,

 - Refactoring Opportunities for Replacing Type Code

-with State and Subclass, Jyothi Vedurada and V. Krishna Nandivada, (to appear) Proceedings of the 39th International Conference on Software Engineering Companion, ICSE'17.
+with State and Subclass, Jyothi Vedurada and V. Krishna Nandivada, Proceedings of the 39th IEEE/ACM International Conference on Software Engineering Companion, ICSE-C'17. (paper)

 Courses taken during my M.Tech